 The true meaning of the name Allah

-The term Allah (الله) as the name of ‘the one God’ appears in Arabic much before the rise of Islam.
+The term Allah (الله) as the name of “the one God” appears in Arabic much before the rise of Islam.
 Christian Arabs called the God of the Bible Allah.
-The Arabic word, Allah, originates from the same Semitic root – א.ל.ה – and is close to similar words in Hebrew such as אל, אלוה and אלוהים – words common in the Bible as names of the one God, the God of Israel.
+The Arabic word, Allah, originates from the same Semitic root ( א.ל.ה ) as אל, אלוה and אלוהים, Hebrew words common in the Bible as names of the one God, the God of Israel.
 The Arabic word Allah means the God (el-illa).
 While Christian Arabs referred to the God of the Bible this way, pagan Arabs used that same name for their highest god – the one above their many demigods.
 Muhammad used that name as the name of the one God whose message he preached in the Arabian Peninsula.
 He drew his understanding of the God of Islam from Jewish, Christian and pagan sources.

-The claims recently heard in the western Christian world, that Allah, God of Islam, is a pagan God (the moon God), and that Christian Arabs shouldn’t refer to our real God that way, are unacceptable.
-The Greek word theos, which was used for the pagan gods of Greece, appears already in the Septuagint and in Greek originals of the New Testament as the word for ‘God’, the equivalent to the Hebrew word “אלוהים”.
-Now, the English word God originates from the pre-Christian Germanic pagan world, but that doesn’t bother English-speaking Messianics.
+The claims recently heard in the western Christian world — that Allah, the God of Islam, is a pagan God (the moon god), and that Christian Arabs shouldn’t refer to our real God that way — are unacceptable.
+The Greek word theos, which was used for the pagan gods of Greece, appears already in the Septuagint and in Greek originals of the New Testament as the word for “God”, the equivalent of the Hebrew word “אלוהים”.
+Similarly, the English word god originates from the pre-Christian Germanic pagan world, but that doesn’t bother English-speaking Messianic Jews.